thre3eye/data-ape/README.md

 Unterlying code is Java for the server and TypeScript/Angular (no Material) for the web GUI - since these technologies are currently being used in our main projects.

+This tool may expose your data due to improper configuration or bugs.
+Use at your own risk!

 ### Instructions

 For now this only works with MongoDB and one database defined in the properties: